DanCarlyon/DanCarlyon/README.md

 ### Hi there 👋
 Hello, I'm Dan Carlyon.
-I'm a Support Manager & Developer currently working for an Ecommernce Consultancy called [Space48](https://www.space48.com)
+I'm a Software Engineer.

-I work primarily with PHP and Javascript however I've been taking a deeper dive into NodeJS and Typescrypt.
+I work primarily with PHP, NodeJS and Javascript however I've been taking a bit of a dive into Typescrypt.
 I also dabble with a bit of Java for Minecraft modding.

 I'm a Twitch Affiliate and a stream tool creator (Things like apps and bots for streamers)